-- Provide information to staff, parents and carers, governors, pupils and other agencies regarding the organisation, content and approach to teaching of Sex Education and Relationship education. - Help parents and carers to understand what is covered in Sex Education and Relationship education and support them to work with their child to secure the very best outcomes for all pupils. - Demonstrate how the school meets legal requirements with regards to teaching Sex Education. - Demonstrate how the school meets legal requirements with regards to teaching Relationships Education. - Give staff clear guidance on the teaching of SRE teaching as a Church of England School (appendix 4)
+- Provide information to staff, parents and carers, governors, pupils and other agencies regarding the organisation, content and approach to the teaching of Sex Education. - Help parents and carers to understand what is covered in Sex Education and Relationship education and support them to work with their child to secure the very best outcomes for all pupils.

+- Demonstrate how the school meets legal requirements with regards to teaching Sex Education. - Give clear guidance on the teaching of SRE teaching as a Church of England School (Appendix 4).